This post contains affiliate links. For more information, please read our disclosure policy.

 Do you want to go on the south of France road trip?
 Famous for its delightful scenery for a classic intercity road trip, you’ll find great adventure taking this road – De Route Nationale 7, or in short, N7 is the famous road to take if you want to drive by the coast.
 De Route Nationale 7 starts in Paris and ends in the Cote d’Azur!

 This way was the traditional way to the south; it’s also called the ‘Route de Vacances.’
 It takes at least one week for one to get the full experience out of the most historic car route in France and stop in beautiful cities like Lyon and Avignon!

 When you finished your visit to Paris, it’s time to get in your car and start the incredible road trip to the coast.
-If you’re not traveling to France with your own car, you can always rent a car in Paris.
-It’s easy to book your rental car in advance, it saves you much time, and your chosen car is ready at the agreed time and place.
+If you’re not traveling to France in your own car, you can always rent a car in Paris.
+It’s easy to book your rental car in advance, it saves you a lot of time, and your chosen car is ready at the agreed time and place.

 Table of Contents

 - 1 South of France Road Trip: Top 7 Cities to Visit for a Stop Over!

 - 2 Are you on Pinterest?
 Pin these for later read!

 South of France Road Trip: Top 7 Cities to Visit for a Stop Over!